jedpimentel/two-hundos/README.md

 react-draggable was depricated, (darn machines :/) need to refactor that logic, but in mean time I'll remove strict mode I REMOVED STRICT MODE

+gotta fixx ports 3000 and 4000 having to be manually set for local mode versus deployment build mode is a single port

+the chatgpt stuff I first tried usint via rest/post, but graphql ended up being more consistent with rest of project, and less headache
+I still need to clean the old stuff.